richardzcode/Journal-AWS-Amplify-Tutorial/step-03/README.md

 **Semantic UI radio button**

 The radio button from Semantic UI fires `onChange` event on label as target.
 Which will cause an issue in collecting state.
-The actual radio button state is passed as the second button.
+The actual radio button state is passed as the second parameter.
 We need to translate it before calling `this.handleInputChange`

 For example in `src/components/VerifyContactForm.js`
 ```